PumpMagic/PumpMagic.github.io/_posts/2020-08-14-elastic-apm-scalatra.md

 imgDir: /assets/img/elasticapmscalatra
 ---

-Scalatra and Elastic APM are great.
-Since Elastic APM's Java agent [supports the servlet API](https://www.elastic.co/guide/en/apm/agent/java/current/supported-technologies-details.html#supported-app-servers), particularly Jetty, you can instrument a Scalatra app by just [slapping on the agent](https://www.elastic.co/guide/en/apm/agent/java/current/setup-javaagent.html).
+Elastic APM hooks into Scalatra pretty easily.
+Since APM's Java agent [supports the servlet API](https://www.elastic.co/guide/en/apm/agent/java/current/supported-technologies-details.html#supported-app-servers), particularly Jetty, you can instrument a Scalatra app by just [slapping on the agent](https://www.elastic.co/guide/en/apm/agent/java/current/setup-javaagent.html).

 But you may notice the resulting transaction names have only the request's method and servlet's name.
 For example, all `GET`s in `HealthServlet` will fall under the transaction name `HealthServlet#doGet`:

 ![HealthServlet transaction names][img-do-get]

-This is much better than nothing, but if you've got multiple routes in a single servlet, you may wish to disambiguate them.
+This is much better than no monitoring at all, but if you've got multiple routes in a single servlet, you may wish to disambiguate them.

 Fortunately, getting more precise transaction names isn't too hard.
 By extending `ScalatraServlet`, you can hook into your routes and set a unique transaction name for each.
 Observe: